yamiteru/stoic/README.md

 ```

 ### Subscribers
 There are several inner events you can subscribe to inside a primitive.
-Every subscribtion returns a function which lets you unsubscribe the subscription.
+Every subscription returns a function which lets you unsubscribe the subscription.

 All errors thrown in subscribers will be passed to `onErr` meaning they will not terminate the process.